 Benefits of NNN Investment for Real Estate Investors

 • Having all expenses paid for by the tenant decreases the investor’s overall exposure to potential loss.
-Properties on a NNN lease usually provide steady and predictable returns over time so you get the reward without much risk.
+Properties on a NNN lease usually provide steady and predictable returns over time.

 • Much of the burden and time commitment that comes with managing a property is lifted from the shoulders of the investor because, in a NNN lease, the responsibility falls on the tenant.
 The landlord is not responsible for any operating obligations.
 This makes ownership relatively simple and hands-off.